aws-amplify/docs/cli/init.md

 --yes
 ```

-## The `amplify configure project` parameters
+### The `amplify configure project` parameters
-The `ampify configure project` command allows the user to change the configuration settings that were first set by `amplify init`, and it takes the same parameters as the `amplify inti` command:
+The `amplify configure project` command allows the user to change the configuration settings that were first set by `amplify init`, and it takes the same parameters as the `amplify init` command:
 - `--amplify`
 - `--frontend`
 - `--providers`